sandorex/arcam/README.md

 Making a custom container image is same as for any other container, to take full advantage of box keep following things in mind:
 - Install `sudo` for nicer experience
 - Any executable files in `/init.d` will be executed on start of the container as the user, you can use `sudo` or `su` for root access
-- Put dotfiles in `/etc/skel` which will be copied to user home on start, note that it may be overriden at runtime using flags
+- Put dotfiles in `/etc/skel` which will be copied to user home on start, note that it may be overriden at runtime using `--skel`
-- All data inside the container (not counting mounts) will be deleted when container stops, to add caching or presistant data use a named volume
+- All data inside the container (not counting volumes) will be deleted when container stops, to add caching or presistant data use a named volume

 For examples you can take a look at [my container](https://github.com/sandorex/config/tree/master/boxes) with neovim and all LSPs preinstalled